rsusik/ncache/README.md

 </a>
 </p>

-A simple and lightweight dictionary-based persistent cache for storing large objects.
+A simple and lightweight dictionary-based persistent cache for storing python objects.

 ## Installation: